Kaesual/minetest-wasm/README.md

 The original repository was made by paradust7.
 This fork has done some work on save game persistence through indexeddb storage, and has been created as a proof of concept for embedding a minecraft-like game into the social platform Common Ground ([app.cg](https://app.cg), [commonground.cg](https://commonground.cg)) as an in-community plugin, to enable full p2p gameplay.
-The server is hosted in the browser, with persistent save games in indexeddb.
+The game server can be hosted in the browser, with persistent save games in indexeddb, zip file backup and restore, and more.

-There's an inofficial [Luanti Community](https://app.cg/c/luanti) there, where the game can be played, and development and roadmap can be discussed.
+There's an inofficial [Luanti Community](https://app.cg/c/luanti) there, where the game can be played, and development and roadmap of this repository can be discussed.

 ![Screenshot of Luanti running in app.cg](assets/screenshot.jpg)

 ### Status of this repository

-This build does not use the latest version of Luanti, and not much has been updated in the web assembly build pipeline.
+This build does not use the latest version of Luanti (5.9 vs 5.13), and not much has been updated in the web assembly build pipeline.
 Anyone who is interested in working on this together is very welcome.
+Update: paradust has recently started to work on updating to the latest Luanti version.

 Disclosure: I'm also one of the founders of the Common Ground project, which is [on github](https://github.com/Common-Ground-DAO) too.

-List of meaningful changes (updated 2025-08-25):
+List of features (updated 2025-08-25):
 - Replaced the original html loader with a modern React based loader.
 This allows easy integration and customization of Luanti Web into existing websites.
-- Loader has many configuration options and comes with pre-loaded game packs.
+- Loader has many configuration options and comes with pre-loaded game packs to choose from. (screenshots at the bottom).
+  - Luanti can also access contentDb and online play (made possible by paradust).
 - In-browser storage backend for world save and config files.
 This allows save games to be stored persistently in the browser across reloads.
 - With this indexedDb storage backend, the Luanti web client can be embedded and run in cross-origin iframes.
 This is convenient, as it allows better integration in existing web projects.
 - Added Backup and Restore function for all Worlds saved in the browser.
 They can now be saved and restored as local zip files.
 - Added an Ingame Settings overlay (hoverable cogwheel in top right corner), where synchronization, backups and some other settings can be managed.
 - The original repo only comes with minetest_game, which is a bit underwhelming.
 Since I wanted to showcase a cool game integration, I switched that for VoxeLibre which now comes pre-loaded as the default game.
 I just updated it to the most recent version, too (0.90.1 as of today).
+Also added Mineclonia (0.116.1) but it currently fails with a LUA error.

 Update 2025-08-10:
 - I've connected with paradust, the maintainer of the repository this one has been forked from